mikalv/SKRasha/README.md

 # SKRasha
-Encrypt your data with simple Function
+Encrypt your data with RSA+AES in simple Function , It's also has sign function , I will update README.md later.

 ## Make your RSA keys
 1. **make your private key in Terminal.**